openstack-archive/fuel-plugin-cinder-netapp/specs/fuel-plugin-cinder-netapp-spec.rst

 Security impact
 ---------------

 This plugin uses credentials that were used during NetApp cluster setup.
-No inpact on OpenStack services.
+No impact on OpenStack services.

 Notifications impact
 --------------------